moldis-group/pople/index.md

 * * *

 ### Additional Options
-1. All calculations can also be performed in a _single point_ fashion with a user provided initial geometry and harmonic frequencies.
+1. Calculations can be performed in a _single point_ fashion with a user provided initial geometry and harmonic frequencies.
-2. All empirical parameters such as reference standard enthalpies of atoms and higher-level correction (HLC) constants can be modified.
+2. Empirical parameters such as reference standard enthalpies of atoms and higher-level correction (HLC) constants can be modified.

 * * *